nham/wabbo/written/fuzzy_string_matching_DP.md

      26 : proof interior is largest open subset
-     30 : proof closure is disjoint union of interior and boundary 34 : proof for any set S the whole space is partitioned into interior/boundary/exterior 38 : proof isolated points may either be boundary or interior points 39 : proof limit points may either be boundary or interior points 46 : proof why isn't nowhere dense defined to be sets with empty interior 69 : proof interior of the complement is the complement of the closure
+     30 : proof closure is disjoint union of interior and boundary 34 : proof for any set S the whole space is partitioned into interior/boundary/exterior 38 : example isolated points may either be boundary or interior points 39 : example limit points may either be boundary or interior points 46 : example why isn't nowhere dense defined to be sets with empty interior 69 : proof interior of the complement is the complement of the closure

 Unfortunately this doesn't work quite as well as I expected, because I discovered that I'm not always consistent about how I enter terms into the system.
 When I do `hippo list hausdorff`, I get: